KevinBatdorf/alpine.js-gutenberg/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-An example block built using Rust and TypeScript
+An example block built using Alpine.js

 == Description ==

-This is a starter for building Gutenberg Blocks with Rust and TypeScript.
-You're not limited to Blocks, however.
+This is a POC of building  ablock with Alpine.js

 == Installation ==